lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Ecologists associate _Azolla_ often with unhealthy ecosystems, terming it invasive and dangerous.
 I argue that _Azolla_ is not a dangerous plant, nor invasive.
 Harmful levels of _Azolla_ growth are, in my opinion, a symptom of eutrophic ecosystems.
-Specifically phosphorus is linked to _Azolla_ growth, as it is independent of nitrogen [@Temmink2018].
+Specifically phosphorus is linked to _Azolla_ growth, as the fern grows independent of nitrogen [@Temmink2018].
-Eutrophication will lead to unhealthy ecological dynamics in aquatic systems one way or another [@VanderLee2018].
+Eutrophication will lead to unhealthy ecological dynamics in aquatic systems in one way or another [@VanderLee2018].
 Some fast grower will take advantage of this situation.
-Whether this is an algae, _Lemna_ (duckweed) or _Azolla_ is irrelevant.  [@Sabetraftar2013]
+Whether this is an alga, _Lemna__ (duckweed) or _Azolla_ is irrelevant.  [@Sabetraftar2013]

 _Azolla_ is a fast grower, and can further damage eutrophic ecosystems by darkening the water column.
-It does however, also have natural enemies.
+It does, however, also have natural enemies.
 For _Azolla_ agriculture, these would be considered pests.
 For conservation ecologists, these are considered pest control [@Madeira2016a].
-Specifically the water fern weevil or _Stenopelmus rufinasus_, can significantly impact _Azolla_ populations by feeding on the fronds [@Hill1998].
+Specifically, the water fern weevil _Stenopelmus rufinasus_ can significantly impact _Azolla_ populations by feeding on the fronds [@Hill1998].
 A _S. rufinasus_ swarm can decimate an _Azolla_ mat in days and even completely eradicate it.
 We have unwillingly empirically tested this theory several times.

 When an _Azolla_ population has covered a water surface, the plants' growth is directed upwards.
-An _Azolla_ mat is formed between few millimetres and 20 to 30 centimetres in extreme scenario's.
+An _Azolla_ mat is formed between a few millimetres and 20 to 30 centimetres thick in extreme scenarios.
-The bottom of the mat is dark, and may be submerged by the weight of plants laying on top.
+The bottom of the mat is dark and may be submerged by the weight of plants laying on top.
 Inside the _Azolla_ mat, the light quality changes.
 Specifically the red vs far-red light ratio.
-The plants perceive this light change, and adapt their growth as shown in chapter \ref{it_takes_two} \nameref{it_takes_two} or @Dijkhuizen2021.
+The plants perceive this light change and adapt their growth as shown in chapter \ref{it_takes_two} \nameref{it_takes_two} or @Dijkhuizen2021.
 The internode distance (distance on the stem between leaves) increases, giving the plant an elongated appearance.
 This is a common response in plants to being overshadowed by other plants; they stretch out towards the light [@Possart2013].